 - Develop comprehensive musicianship skills, analytic abilities, and knowledge of musical style.

 - Support the music curriculum with an array of general education coursework (including essential .study in languages).

-Development of repertory and technique is assessed every semester at juries, and at the recitals given in the junior and senior years.
-Jury and recital requirements are published in the Music Conservatory Student Handbook.
+Development of repertory and technique is assessed every semester at juries and the recitals given in the junior and senior years.
+Jury and recital requirements are published in the Music Conservatory Handbook (Academic Supplement).

 Please consult the CCPA Admission and Audition Information web page for audition requirements for singers.

 Grade and other requirements